benjaminjalebeau/benjaminjalebeau/README.md

 ## About Me

-- I'm currently working on my .NET blazor skills as I'm collaborating with a couple different teams and projects.
+- I'm currently working on my React/Nextjs skills
 - I'm looking to get started in the Software Engineering field as a Full-Stack Developer
 - My next project I'm planning on learning React in combination with .NET core and SQL.
 - I love working with others, especially learning with them as we overcome challenges together.